 I suppose the thorn in the side of this otherwise idyllic bohemian life of mine is that I still feel unsatisfied.
 Maybe more specifically, I have this sense that these goals aren’t totally mine.
 I have this sense that I am doing all of these things for these abstract externalities, because they contribute to some other, future Brennan that will be glad of them.
 I do them because they are good for my mind, they are good for my body, but in a way that somehow feels segmented off from me, whatever or whoever that is.
 This isn’t to say that I think those are bad things, that it’s bad to be fit or well read or something, but that I some times feel like I’m doing those things for the list, rather than myself.
 I perform tasks because the list is there, and necessitates them, it exerts this odd power over me.
 Going further, I create these tasks because I will fulfill them, maybe not because they are what I want or need.
 But this then introduces another question, what is it I want or need?
 Are my “wants” a trustworthy source?
 If the answer to that is, as I suspect, no, then how do I choose what to do with my day?
 This anxiety is like a root growing in concrete, slowly splitting it apart and questioning it’s integrity.
 Eventually that question has to become, what is good for me?
 What is good?

 This word, productive, productivity, has been lurking in my mind as I write this and it finally takes its form here.
 Productivity is something that figures largely in this discussion, and it’s hard for me to figure out what I feel about it.
 I have a sense that productivity is sort of like the pleasure of my normal life.
-I will take a moment here to recognize the deficiency in my terminology, clearly “normal life” isn’t a perfect way to describe what I’m getting at, and shouldn’t be taken to mean that normal life is some soul destroying drudgery, but more a different mental state.
 If I’m not in fun mode, then productivity should be at work, which is a potentially problematic situation.
 I fear falling into the soul-disintegrating trap of “productivity”, of a life, a lived experience, oriented around accumulation of traits and skills that might better acquire me wealth and labour that suits my vanity.
-I equally fear a sort of self satisfied lassitude, telling myself that laziness is actually counter-cultural or somehow meaningful.
-I fear that my indolence already runs deeper than I am aware of, or comfortable confronting.
-I fear the platonic state I am aspiring towards when I write such lists is a perfectly organized, computer like existence, where everything occurs just so and finds it’s right place and timing.
-I fear letting myself slide into comfortable fantasy.

 Lets briefly reflect here, because I am beginning to lose the plot myself.
 I’m concerned with what a “good day” is, because I am constantly asking myself whether or not I am having one.
 Thinking about that more reveals that good days are automatically ones that I have with my friends and family, and outside of that I try to make myself have “productive” days, though that is problematic.
 I need to ask myself, is productivity simply a bitter fruit, one that I have to careful with, or is there something more essential to it that I can focus on instead?